ATSC 3.0: History

-Further tests began on January 6, 2016, of ATSC 3.0 with High Dynamic Range (using the Scalable HEVC video codec with HE-AAC audio) from Las Vegas independent station, KHMP-LD on UHF 18.
+Further tests began on January 6, 2016, of ATSC 3.0 with high dynamic range (using the Scalable HEVC video codec with HE-AAC audio) from Las Vegas independent station, KHMP-LD on UHF 18.
 It would later be joined in these tests by Sinclair's CW affiliate, KVCW simulcasting on a temporary test frequency (UHF 45).

 On January 20, 2016, a working group in South Korea led by LG Electronics and others performed the first "end-to-end" broadcast of 4K resolution programming via an ATSC 3.0 signal, using an IP transmission from the Seoul Broadcasting System's Mok-dong studio to feed a transmitter on Gwanak Mountain.
 The broadcaster's technical director stated that the successful test "highlights the potential for Korea's launch of terrestrial UHD TV commercial services using ATSC 3.0 in February 2017."
 Following the test broadcast, South Korean broadcasters announced that they planned to launch ATSC 3.0 services in February 2017.

-On March 28, 2016, the Bootstrap component of ATSC 3.0 (System Discovery and Signalling) was upgraded from candidate standard to finalized standard.
+On March 28, 2016, the bootstrap component of ATSC 3.0 (System Discovery and Signalling) was upgraded from candidate standard to finalized standard.

 On June 29, 2016, NBC affiliate WRAL-TV in Raleigh, North Carolina, a station known for its pioneering roles in testing the original ATSC standards, launched an experimental ATSC 3.0 channel carrying the station's programming in 1080p, as well as a 4K demo loop.
 WRAL-EX has also carried 4K coverage of the 2016 Summer Olympics and 2018 Winter Olympics in an experimental manner.

+Comparison with 5G Broadcast

+In comparison with 5G Broadcast, the IP-based broadcasting standard based on LTE, ATSC 3.0 has been praised for significantly higher bandwidth efficiency, and the presence of a future-proofing "bootstrap" signal to enable the introduction of new physical-level modulation profiles.
+However, 5G Broadcast was seen as having the advantage in most other aspects of performance.

 Countries and territories using ATSC 3.0

+Brazil

+In January 2022, the Fórum Sistema Brasileiro TV Digital Terrestre recommended the adoption of key ATSC 3.0 technologies as part of its "TV 3.0" standards for next-generation digital terrestrial television in Brazil, which will replace the Japanese ISDB-T International standards.
+Terrestrial television has a major presence in the country, with 88% of families surveyed by the Brazilian Institute of Geography and Statistics (IBGE) stating that they receive terrestrial television at home.
+TV Globo—Brazil's largest network—announced plans to deploy TV 3.0 nationally in time for the 2026 FIFA World Cup, and has demonstrated 8K service.

+Canada

+In 2022, an experimental station using ATSC 3.0 was launched in the Toronto area by Humber Polytechnic under the call sign VBA257.